 Satan and transference

 People psychologically attach themselves to various objects of power in the world - both positively and negatively - by which they seek for a sense of purpose, of aliveness, and control.

 On the negative-transference side, there's a supreme example of all hate-objects - that purported archfiend, the enemy of God, the Prince of Darkness.

 For a time, people feel "closer to God" when they hate Satan.
-They get true religion; become true believers; find a spring in their step, and misguided purpose to their fearful lives.
+They get true religion; become true believers; find a spring in their step, feel more safe and secure, and gather misguided purpose to their fearful lives.